everyday6407/everyday6407/README.md

 - 👋 Hi, I’m Rui Sun, PhD Economics, Graduate Center, CUNY
 - 👀 I’m interested in Machine Learning, Computational Economics
-- 🌱 I’m currently teaching at Queens College
+- 🌱 I’m currently teaching at Queens College, and Baruch College
 - 💞️ I’m looking forward to working with you
 - 📫 How to reach me: sunruiucas@gmail.com